Uber Eats vs DoorDash Pay in 2026: The Short Answer

 Self-Employment Tax

-As a 1099 contractor, you pay both the employee AND employer portions of Social Security and Medicare tax โ€” that is 15.3% on your net earnings.
-This is why proper deduction tracking is critical.
+As a 1099 contractor, you’re on the hook for both the employee AND employer portions of Social Security and Medicare — that’s 15.3% of your net earnings.
+Tracking every deduction you’re entitled to isn’t optional; it’s how you keep that number from wrecking you.

 Net Earnings Reality